 Post-harvest process methods differ by country, primarily due to tradition.
 Still, we can see that landscape changing due to experimentation and the desire from producers to create more unique tasting coffees.

 You will also find that coffees labeled as a specific process do not mean they were handled the same way by all producers.
 The lack of uniformity is because producers are constantly experimenting within the bounds of a particular processing method and the terms that identify each are somewhat loosely defined.

 Now, onto honey processed coffee, what it is, how it tastes, and where you can find some.

 Your first thoughts might be that honey processed coffee uses honey, or maybe it tastes like honey?
 Well, neither are correct (though some coffee can have taste notes of honey), as the process name comes from the sticky mucilage layer under the pulp of the coffee cherry.

 What is unique about honeyed processed coffees is the retention of the mucilage layer during the initial drying stages.
 This mucilage layer imparts a great deal of flavor to the coffee during processing, and you'll find honey coffees to have a heavier body, sweet fruitiness, and a moderate acidity level.

 The honey process also has several variations, and those include:

-Red Honey: Coffee turned several times a day and dried for longer in the greenhouse.
+- Red Honey: Coffee is turned several times a day and dried for longer in the greenhouse.